appcanary/blog/source/drafts/security-broken.html.markdown

 ## $75 Billion

-$75 Billion a year.
-That's how much we spend on information security.
+$75 billion a year.
+That's how much we spend on information security globally.
 And for what?
 Suppose I waved a magic wand and cut the worldwide security budget in half.
 Would things really be that much worse?